 Vowels

 The Piipaash alphabet contains five (5) short vowels and five (5) long vowels.
 The principal difference between long and short vowels is the duration for which they are held.
-They are as follows:

 Short Vowels